xero/moebius-web/README.md

 # Custom Brush FlipX - [

 Flips a selection horizontally.
-Also changes left-vertical blocks to right-vertical blocks, and vice versa, in the process.
+Any characters that have a mirrored equivalent in the x-axis will also be flipped in the process.
 After this option is chosen the 'Custom Brush Tool' is automatically selected.

 See also '[Custom Brush](#custombrush)', '[Create Custom Brush](#createcustombrush)', '[Load Brush](#loadbrush)', and '[Save Brush](#savebrush)'.

 # Custom Brush FlipY - ]

 Flips a selection vertically.
-Also changes lower-half blocks to upper half blocks, and vice versa, in the process.
+Any characters that have a mirrored equivalent in the y-axis will also be flipped in the process.
 After this option is chosen the 'Custom Brush Tool' is automatically selected.

 See also '[Custom Brush](#custombrush)', '[Create Custom Brush](#createcustombrush)', '[Load Brush](#loadbrush)', and '[Save Brush](#savebrush)'.